-23. Recalls the Toolkit for the implementation of the informal dimension of the Assembly procedures relating to non-cooperation, which was revised as annex III to ICC-ASP/17/31 and encourages States Parties to make use of it as they see fit in order to improve the implementation of the Assembly procedures relating to non-cooperation;
+26. Recalls the Toolkit for the implementation of the informal dimension of the Assembly procedures relating to non-cooperation, which was revised as annex III to ICC-ASP/17/31 and encourages States Parties to make use of it as they see fit in order to improve the implementation of the Assembly procedures relating to non-cooperation;

-24. Takes note of the report of the Bureau on non-cooperation, welcomes the efforts of the President of the Assembly in implementing the Assembly procedures relating to non-cooperation and recalls that the President serves ex officio as focal point for his or her region, calls upon all stakeholders, at all levels, to continue assisting the President of the Assembly, including when accomplishing his or her task with the support of the regional focal points for non-cooperation;

-25. Recalls the role of the Assembly of States Parties and the Security Council with respect to non-cooperation as provided for by articles 87, paragraph 5, and 87, paragraph 7,
+- 27. Takes note of the report of the Bureau on non-cooperation, 11 welcomes the efforts of the President of the Assembly in implementing the Assembly procedures relating to non-cooperation and recalls that the President serves ex officio as focal point for his or her region, 12 calls upon all stakeholders, at all levels, to continue assisting the President of the Assembly, including when accomplishing his or her task with the support of the regional focal points for non-cooperation; - 28.
+Recalls the role of the Assembly of States Parties and the Security Council with respect to non-cooperation as provided for by articles 87, paragraph 5, and 87, paragraph 7, of the Rome Statute, and welcomes the efforts of States Parties to strengthen the relationship between the Court and the Council; - 29.
+Calls upon States Parties to continue their efforts to ensure that the Security Council addresses the communications received from the Court on non-cooperation pursuant to the Rome Statute, encourages the President of the Assembly and the Bureau to continue consulting with the Security Council and also encourages both the Assembly and the Security Council to strengthen their mutual engagement on this matter; - 30.
+Takes note with appreciation that, after a situation of non-cooperation that prevailed over a decade, there have been positive developments in Sudan since the 18th Session of the Assembly and encourages effective cooperation with the Court in accordance with Security Council resolution 1593, while expressing concern about the military takeover in Sudan on 25 October 2021; - 31.
+Noting the past orders of the Pre-Trial Chamber to the Registrar concerning action to be taken in case of information relating to travel of suspects, urges States to share with the focal points on non-cooperation any information concerning potential or confirmed travel of persons against whom an arrest warrant has been issued;

-&lt;sup>8 ICC-ASP/15/31, Add.1, annex II.

-&lt;sup>9 ICC-ASP/17/31 (Report of the Bureau on non-cooperation - Annex III, updated Toolkit).

-&lt;sup>11 ICC-ASP/11/29, para.
-12.

-of the Rome Statute, and welcomes the efforts of States Parties to strengthen the relationship between the Court and the Council;

-26. Calls upon States Parties to continue their efforts to ensure that the Security Council addresses the communications received from the Court on non-cooperation pursuant to the Rome Statute, encourages the President of the Assembly and the Bureau to continue consulting with the Security Council and also encourages both the Assembly and the Security Council to strengthen their mutual engagement on this matter;

-27. Noting the orders of the Pre-Trial Chamber to the Registrar concerning action to be taken in case of information relating to travel of suspects, urges States to share with the focal points on non-cooperation any information concerning potential or confirmed travel of persons against whom an arrest warrant has been issued;